skyjake/Doomsday-Engine/README.md

 ### Qt

-The minimum required version of Qt is 4.7.
+Using Qt 5 is recommended.
+The minimum required version of Qt is 4.8.
 See [Supported platforms](http://dengine.net/dew/index.php?title=Supported_platforms) in the wiki for details about which version is being used on which platform.

 ### Open Asset Import Library